open-mmlab/mmengine/docs/en/common_usage/set_random_seed.md

 MMEngine provides the ability to set the random number and select a deterministic algorithm.
 Users can simply set the `randomness` parameter of the `Runner`, which eventually calls [set_random_seed](mmengine.runner.set_random_seed), and it has the following three fields:

-- seed: the random seed, a random number will be used as the seed if `seed` is not set.
+- seed: The random seed.
+If this argument is not set, a random number will be used.
-- differ_rand_seed: whether to set different seeds for different processes by adding the process index number to the seed.
+- differ_rand_seed: Whether to set different seeds for different processes by adding the `rank` (process index) to the seed.
-- deterministic: whether to set deterministic options for the CUDNN backend.
+- deterministic: Whether to set deterministic options for the CUDNN backend.

 Let's take the [Get Started in 15 Minutes](../get_started/15_minutes.md) as an example to demonstrate how to set `randomness` in MMEngine.